1981–82 Gonzaga Bulldogs men's basketball team

 The 1981–82 Gonzaga Bulldogs men's basketball team represented Gonzaga University in the West Coast Athletic Conference (WCAC) during the 1981–82 NCAA Division I men's basketball season.
 Led by newly-promoted first-year head coach Jay Hillock, the Bulldogs were overall (7–7 in WCAC, tied for fourth), and played their home games on campus at Kennedy Pavilion in Spokane, Washington.

-Point guard John Stockton was a sophomore this season.
+Point guard John Stockton was a sophomore this season, his first as a starter; the three seniors on the roster were forward Bill Dunlap, center Duane Bergeson, and guard Tim Wagoner.

-For a second season, the GU cheerleaders were assisted at home games by Captain Zag.
+For a second season, the GU cheerleaders were assisted at home games by Captain Zag (senior student and activities vice president Mike Griffin).